Giving Baby Up For Adoption? (We like to say placing your baby for adoption.)

 Here’s how you find the right adoptive parents when you’re putting your baby up for adoption in Arizona:

-– You and your Building Arizona Families adoption specialist discuss the kind of family you picture your family growing up with, including location, pets, siblings, religion, education and more.
+– You and your Building Arizona Families adoption specialist discuss the kind of family you picture your baby growing up with, including location, pets, siblings, religion, education and more.

 – Your Building Arizona Families adoption specialist will share with you the profiles of potential adoptive parents that match what you have envisioned for your child.
 If you choose to do so, they will arrange calls with the families you like so that you can all talk.